opalmedapps/opal-db-management/README.md

 ### Step 3
 **Scaffold the project using docker compose**
-The docker compose command use the directive writen in the `docker.compose.yml` file to initiate the required container for a project.
-In our case, it create a database using the MariaDb image, a PHP environement using the image built on step 2 of this guide, then finally install `adminer`, a GUI to visualise the databases.
-Database informations (username, password, etc) and port are also set in the `docker.compose.yml` file.
+The docker compose command uses the directive written in the `docker.compose.yml` file to initiate the required container for a project.
+In our case, it creates a database using the MariaDB image, a PHP environment using the image built in step 2 of this guide, then finally install `adminer`, a GUI to visualise the databases.
+Database information (username, password, etc) and port are also set in the `docker.compose.yml` file.

 To scaffold our projet simply run the command:
 ```